 Step 4b (alternate): Start receiving generated captions with Automatic Speech Recognition (ASR)

 Here is an image showing an overiew of the signal flow:

-NOTE: Access to the Falcon system is not included in your IBM Streaming Manager account.
+NOTE: Access to the Falcon system is not included in your IBM Video Streaming account.
 In order to take advantage of this service, you will need to create an account with EEG.